Short Bio

 The damage to my hand means that I no longer write, don’t drive, and this blog, which started off as a recovery journal, is typed one-handed.

 My vision was also affected, and I usually prefer to listen to web pages rather than to use my eyes.
 My technology allows me to listen to most posts, but not comments (which I normally skip).
+Non-English posts can also cause problems.

 Post-stroke:

-The stroke meant exposure to both the UK’s health system, and its benefits system, at a relatively young age.
+The stroke meant exposure to both the UK’s health system and its benefits system, at a relatively young age.
 My experiences are absolutely a part of this site.